MattB09/highlights_catalogue/README.md

 1. Log into your kindle account at https://read.amazon.com/notebook.
 From there you can see your highlights and notes by book.
 1. In your kindle, go to a book and open the menu.
 There's an option to send yourself the highlights by email.
 The email will contain both pdf and csv files with your highlights.

-From there, I like to add them to the app one by one, which is my way of reviewing the book and reflecting on what I've read.
+I like to add the highlights to the app one by one, which is my way of reviewing the book and reflecting on what I've read.

 ## Upcoming features
-- Search for highlights
 - Upload kindle csv file to bulk upload highlights.
 - Login with google account